Mahad410/taotnpwaft/ABOUT.md

 If anyone knows of such activity of those things on this group, report them and they will be removed/banned.

 We also have IRC and Discord available for chat and we plan on adding more platforms.

-The link to the Facebook group is www.facebook.com/groups/918445681921895/

 I will post the group links and rules as they are created officially.
 Thanks so very much and enjoy the group!